muldjord/occurity/docs/JOBS.md

 * %HOME%: The current user home directory (eg. `/home/pi`).
 * %WORKDIR%: The Occurity working directory (eg. `/home/pi/occurity`).
 * %USER%: The user name of the currently logged in user (eg. `pi`).
+* %ARCH%: The currently running CPU architecture (eg. `aarch64` or 'x86_64').
+* %USBPATH%: When a USB pendrive is inserted this variable will be set to the root path of the drive but ONLY if 'USBPEN' is contained within the drive identifiers / label.

 #### addexclude:FILE|PATH
 Adds either a FILE or PATH to the global exclude list.
 This list is used by several of the available file and path manipulation commands.
 If a match is found the file or path will be ignored by those commands.
 Any subdirectories of an excluded path will also be excluded.